 For my cover, I used two different papers and covered the seam between them with washi tape.
 I also cut out an image from the Cricut Design space and adhered it to the cover with Adhesive Foil.
-You can see more about working with adhesive foil HERE.

 Above I’ve linked to the exact image I used in the Cricut Design space.